-After all statements and materials have been presented, the Complainant and the Respondent and/or their respective advisors may present final comments to the Board.
-Subsequently and in private, the Board will promptly determine by a preponderance of the evidence whether the Respondent has violated the Code of Student Conduct.
-The Board's determination shall be by majority vote.
+After all statements and materials have been presented, the Complainant and the Respondent may present final comments to the Hearing Decision-Maker.
+Subsequently and in private, the Hearing Decision-Maker will deliberate to determine by a preponderance of the evidence whether the Respondent has violated University policy.